cjkrolak/ThermostatSupervisor/README.md

 1. Script will connect to 3m50 thermostat on local network, IP address stored in thermostat_api.mmm_ip
 2. polling is currently set to 10 minutes.
 3. If schedule deviation detected, script will revert thermostat back to scheduled settings.
-Script can be configured to customize polling interval, force re-logon after period of time, and either just alert or alert and revert to schedule. command line usage:  "python mmm.py <zone>"
+Script can be configured to customize polling interval, force re-logon after period of time, and either just alert or alert and revert to schedule.<br/>
+command line usage:  "python mmm.py <zone>"

 # errata: